 Use the wrong plants in the wrong places with inadequate or poorly timed care and your commercial property can be left with browning, dying plants that look bad -- not to mention the interruptions to how your business is run.
 This means you look bad, too.

-While industrial sites pose their own unique outdoor maintenance challenges, that doesn’t mean they don’t deserve and benefit from great spaces.
+While industrial facility landscaping poses challenges, that doesn’t mean the facilities don’t deserve and benefit from great spaces.
 In fact, the right commercial landscaping services tailored to these sites can not only enhance their aesthetic appearances, but they can also provide much-needed relaxation for employees during breaks and even for clients visiting.

 Not sure where to begin?
 We’re here to help.
-Let’s talk about the best landscape ideas for your fulfillment center, warehouse or industrial space.
+Let’s talk about the best landscaping ideas for industrial facilities, warehouse, and fulfillment centers.

-Because of the busy nature of industrial-type properties with trucks and people moving about quite often throughout the day, these sites can be quite the challenge to landscape and maintain.
+Because of the busy nature of industrial properties with trucks and people moving about quite often throughout the day, these sites can be quite the challenge to landscape and maintain.

 On top of that, all this movement about the site presents safety challenges commercial landscape companies must keep top-of-mind when working in your landscape.

-For these reasons, there are 4 specific ideas that tend to work best.
+For these reasons, there are 4 industrial facility landscaping ideas that tend to work best.

 1. Low-Maintenance Plants